soundpaint/rp2040pio-docs/monitor-commands.rst

 If none of the FIFO modification options is specified, the status of the FIFO of the selected is displayed.
+Option '-a' together with option '-v' can be used for directly low-level write a value into one of the 8 FIFO's data registers.
-Otherwise, for all specified modification options, the corresponding these modifications will be performed for the selected state machine.
+Otherwise, for all specified modification options, the corresponding modifications will be performed for the selected state machine and the selected FIFO (either RX or TX).

 :ref:`Back to Overview <commands-overview>`